-- (f) The calculation of the overtime payments provided for in this clause for a casual employee will be calculated by adding the casual loading to the hourly rate (plus any all-purpose allowance payable) before applying the overtime rates stated for fulltime or part time employees. - (g) Eight Hour Break between Shifts - (i) An employee (other than a casual employee) who works so much overtime between the end of their ordinary work on one day and the commencement of their ordinary work on the next day that the employee has not had at least eight consecutive hours off duty between those time, will, subject to this clause, be released after completion of such overtime until they have had eight consecutive hours off duty without loss of pay for ordinary working time occurring during hours off duty. - (ii) If on the instructions of the employer the employee resumes or continues work without having had eight consecutive hours off duty they will be paid at double time rates until released from duty for such period, and will then be entitled to be absent until they have eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.

-(iii) When overtime work is necessary it will, wherever reasonably practicable, be arranged so that employees have at least eight consecutive hours off duty between the work of successive days.
+- (f) The calculation of the overtime payments provided for in this clause for a casual employee will be calculated by adding the casual loading to the hourly rate (plus any all-purpose allowance payable) before applying the overtime rates stated for fulltime or part time employees. - (g) Eight Hour Break between Shifts - (i) An employee (other than a casual employee) who works so much overtime between the end of their ordinary work on one day and the commencement of their ordinary work on the next day that the employee has not had at least eight consecutive hours off duty between those time, will, subject to this clause, be released after completion of such overtime until they have had eight consecutive hours off duty without loss of pay for ordinary working time occurring during hours off duty. - (ii) If on the instructions of the employer the employee resumes or continues work without having had eight consecutive hours off duty they will be paid at double time rates until released from duty for such period and will then be entitled to be absent until they have eight consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iii) When overtime work is necessary it will, wherever reasonably practicable, be arranged so that employees have at least eight consecutive hours off duty between the work of successive days. - (j) Casual Employees - (i) For casual employees, overtime is to be calculated on the casual loaded rate. - (ii) Overtime does not apply where arrangements for a swap of hours have been made between two or more employees at their own instigation.

-30. PARENTAL LEAVE AND RELATED ENTITLEMENTS
+33. PARENTAL LEAVE AND RELATED ENTITLEMENTS